-The determination of the fair values of these embedded derivatives requires the use of option pricing models or discounted cash flow models.
-Management exercises judgment in the determination of the assumptions to be used in the valuation models which include the discount rates, the realizable forward Alberta Power Pool prices, credit spreads, volatility and production projections.
+The determination of the fair value of the embedded derivative requires the use of option pricing models involving significant judgment based on management's estimates and assumptions, including the realizable forward Alberta Power Pool prices, volatility, credit spreads and production projections.

-We considered this a key audit matter due to the judgment made by management when determining the fair values of the embedded derivatives with significant unobservable inputs and due to the significant auditor judgment and work effort in assessing audit evidence related to the assumptions and the models.
-Professionals with specialized skill and knowledge in the field of valuation assisted us in performing our procedures.
+We considered this a key audit matter due to the significant judgments made by management when determining the fair value of the Whitecourt embedded derivative and the high degree of complexity in assessing audit evidence related to the estimates and assumptions used by management.
+In addition, the audit effort involved the use of professionals with specialized skill and knowledge in the field of valuation.